BSc (Hons) Brewing and Distilling

-Brings specialist courses in Food and Beverage Process Technology and Microbial Biotechnology.
+Brings specialist courses in Food and Beverage Process Technology and Biotechnology.

-Focuses on particular aspects of the industry, including: Cereal Technology; Yeast Biology and Fermentation; Beer Maturation; Quality; Packaging Technology; and Commercial Aspects of Brewing and Distilling.
+Focuses on particular aspects of the industry, including: Cereal Technology; Yeast Biology and Fermentation; Beer Maturation; Distillation; Quality; Packaging Technology; and Commercial Aspects of Brewing and Distilling.
 The School has a pilot plant brewery and distillery, which is used for teaching the practical aspects of the subject through project work.
+An independent research project allows students to apply their knowledge and skills gained throughout the programme.

 Standard entry requirements